 Establishing a Partnership with the Chair

 Effective minutes happen when the Chair and minute-taker work as a team.
-This session discusses strategies to encourage closer working for better results.
+This session, which will include breakout rooms, discusses strategies to encourage closer working for better results.

 - Discussing what sort of notes you should take: on the values of action minutes, summary notes or verbatim reporting